Edge modes and symmetry-protected topological states in open quantum systems: Weakly symmetric qubits

-In this work, we have uncovered a rich set of dynamical phenomena associated with strong and weak symmetries in open quantum systems.
+In this work, we have uncovered a rich set of dynamical phenomena associated with strong and weak discrete symmetries in open quantum systems.
 We characterize the entanglement and topological properties of a one-dimensional spin-$1/2$ chain in the presence of various forms of dissipation.
 The unperturbed Hamiltonian involves the $3$-spin $ZXZ$ interaction, often called the cluster model, which has a global $Z_2 \times Z_2$ symmetry.
 This symmetry being strong results in a degenerate steady state manifold.
 While the degeneracy is lifted on perturbing the Hamiltonian, the manifold can remain metastable in the thermodynamic limit, as long as the symmetry is not broken.
-Our results point towards a general mechanism for \textit{symmetry-protected metastability}, which may enable designing models with coherent behaviours that survive to long times.
+Our results point towards a general mechanism for \textit{symmetry-protected metastability}, potentially enabling the design of models with coherent behaviours that survive to times inversely proportional to the square of the perturbation strength, which can be much longer than the relaxation time of the unperturbed dynamics.

 The robust metastability in this setup originates from the low-lying spectrum of the Lindbladian which we have studied using the algebraic structure of the Hamiltonian and jump operators.
+Specifically, the Hamiltonian we considered is a sum of elements of a stabilizer group and the jump operators commute or anti-commute with these stabilizers.
 This structure allows for the exact solution of the unperturbed low-lying spectrum, while also dampening the effect of symmetry-preserving perturbations on the spectrum.
 The structure is intricately connected to the symmetries of the model, which have further implications for the entire spectrum and constrain the dynamics of observables.
 A framework for studying this class of algebraic structures in interacting Lindbladians could shed light on their integrable properties, a topic of considerable interest.